RuthChisom/sca-day-4-project/README.md

 # sca-day-4-project
- A simple blog application that allows users to  navigate through all published posts and read single posts
+ A simple blog application

+This allows users to  navigate through all published posts and read single posts

- create a simple administration interface to manage and publish posts
+I also create a simple administration interface to manage and publish posts

 1. Define the database models in the models.py file of the application